 This is the maximum amount set by HM Revenue & Customs (HMRC) that can be saved into a pension each year without incurring a tax charge.
 It includes contributions paid by your employer and anyone else on your behalf.
 Below this maximum amount you'll receive tax relief on your personal contributions as long as the total of those contributions are also within your yearly earnings.
 The Annual Allowance applies to all pension schemes that you belong to, including any defined benefit schemes.

-The period over which the allowance is measured is called a Pension Input Period.
-Unless your pension scheme has told you otherwise, the period usually aligns with tax years, from 6 April to 5 April the following year.
+The period over which the allowance is measured is called a Pension Input Period, the period usually aligns with tax years, from 6 April to 5 April the following year.

 If you go over the Annual Allowance you will pay tax on the amount above it.
 The amount you pay is based on your highest marginal rate of income tax.